Standalone Financial Advice

 Personal Finance Portal (PFP) is a service available only from a financial adviser.
 We use the portal to gather personal and financial information to try and ensure an efficient onboarding process.
 It also provides B&G with:

-The underlying investments – Ongoing Charges Figure (OCF)
+The underlying investments – OCF (Ongoing Charges Figure)

-The FCA has recently issued interim measures allowing investment companies and the funds/portfolios that hold them to disaggregate their total cost figures into component parts.
+The FCA has recently issued interim measures that allow both investment companies themselves, and the funds/portfolios that hold them, to disaggregate their total cost figures into component parts.

-If the investment trusts’ costs were excluded from the single aggregated Ongoing Charges Figure (OCF), the weighted cost of our portfolios would be the weighted cost of the ETFs c.0.10% – 0.20%.
-Some of our unconstrained portfolios contain solely investment trusts; hence, the OCF for these portfolios would be zero.
+If the investment trusts costs were excluded from the single aggregated OCF figure, the weighted cost of our portfolios would be the weighted cost of the ETFs c.0.05% – 0.20%.
+Some of our unconstrained portfolios contain solely investment trusts, hence the OCF for these portfolios would be zero.

 Security of assets

-B&G have conducted extensive due diligence on our platform partners to ensure financial strength, resilience, stability, ongoing investment, functionality and competitive fee structures.
+B&G have carried out extensive due diligence on our platform partners to ensure financial strength, resilience, stability, ongoing investment, functionality and competitive fee structures.

 Clients also have access to the Financial Services Compensation Scheme (FSCS) for qualifying investments and cash – subject to the limits.